 PDP-8 is a 12-bit mini-computer used in many universities of that period.

 PDP-11 is a 16-bit mini-computer (that was acquired by UCC).

 VT-101 (or similar) terminals became the “new” mode of entering and running programs.

 DEC later introduced VAX (Virtual Address eXtended) series.

 Gordon Bell was the VAX architect and co-author of the book using CMS (Computer Memory System) and “formal” methods to describe and evaluate computer systems.
 The artifacts that he collected for the book project were displayed in DEC as BCM (Boston Computer Museum) with Gwen Bell as the Curator.
 It later became CHM (Computer History Museum) in Mountain View, California.

 I volunteered as a Docent for CHM for a couple of years. i had to explain to visitors about the early computers (including DEC and VAX machines).
 A few wanted to know “What is Silicon Valley?” and “What makes SV special?”

 Some early Computer and Technology companies were founded on or near Route 66 in Boston, Massachusetts.
-Some factors and people (William Shockley, Frederick Terman) contributed to the birth of “Silicon Valley” in California instead of Massachusetts (which has alumni from MIT and Harvard).
+Some factors and people (William Shockley, Frederick Terman) contributed to the birth of “Silicon Valley” in California instead of Massachusetts (which has MIT and Harvard).